Whether it’s the sky-high prices or undeniable lore, the world of Rolex

 The 42 mm version can be polarizing; purists claim the Explorer lacks versatility because it isn’t appropriate for fine dining.
 I disagree with this (it’s a Rolex, people).

-The Oystersteel elevates the Explorer design, so I again recommend going for the modern versions, which will cost $6,500 for an Explorer I and $8,350 for an Explorer II, new.
+The Oystersteel elevates the Explorer design, so I again recommend going for the modern versions, with costs starting at $7,250 for an Explorer I and $9,650 for an Explorer II, new.

 Features and qualities of the Explorer II 216570 and Explorer I 214270 include: